scality/bert-e/bert_e/docs/USER_DOC.md

   of integration branches by adding a `/create_integration_branches` comment in their pull request (or it will be set for them during other operations, like `approve` or `create_pull_requests`).
-  The above allows to temporize the creation of those branches as in the review process requested changes as expected.

 On the Git project, the name of the integration branches follow the format: